Jurors see gruesome video of Florida school shooting

 Circuit Judge Elizabeth Scherer dismissed the objection, saying a video that accurately reflects Cruz’s crimes does not unfairly prejudice his case.
 Prosecutors are using the video to prove several aggravating factors, including that Cruz acted in a cold, calculated and cruel manner.

-“They were scared,” she said.
-A friend pulled her away before she could open the door and Cruz killed the boys.

-McKenna sprinted to the parking lot and alerted Aaron Feis, an assistant football coach who doubled as a security guard.

-Feis drove his golf cart to the building, but was fatally shot as he opened the door.
+By then, the sounds of gunfire were already ringing out across the campus.
+Feis went in and was fatally shot immediately by Cruz, who had already killed Hoyer, 15, and Duque, 14, and eight others.
 Cruz then continued through the second floor, where he fired into classrooms but hit no one.

-When he reached the third-floor, the video shows, Cruz found students and teachers in the hallway, preparing to evacuate as the first-floor shots had set off the fire alarm.
-He fired at them as they ran away.
-Two girls, 18-year-old Meadow Pollack and 14-year-old Cara Loughran, fell wounded.
-Cruz shot them again as he past, killing them.
+When he reached the third-floor, the video shows, Cruz found students and teachers in the hallway, preparing to evacuate.
+He fires at them as they try to run away.
+Two girls, 18-year-old Meadow Pollack and 14-year-old Cara Loughran, fall wounded.
+He shoots them again as he passes.

 Cruz would soon run past their bodies, out onto the athletic fields and mingle with the fleeing students, speeding past two girls carrying Valentine’s Day balloons.
 He would be captured about an hour later in a neighborhood 3 miles (5 kilometers) away.

-The jurors also heard testimony from English teacher Dara Hass, who had three students killed and several wounded in her classroom when Cruz fired through a window in the door.
+The jurors also heard testimony from English teacher Dara Hass, who ad three students killed and several wounded in her classroom when Cruz fired through a window in the door.

 “The sound was so loud.
 The students were screaming,” said Hass, who wept and dabbed her eyes with tissue as she testified.
 She thought it might be a drill, but then she spotted the body of 14-year-old Alex Schachter, who had been fatally shot at his desk.